radareorg/blog/content/posts/radare-0-10-0.md

 print('architecture: %s' % r2.cmdj('ij')['bin']['machine'])
 ```

+All r2pipe APIs has been updated to work on Windows, Linux and OSX.
+In addition, the new `native://` URI allows to use r2pipe api using the native C API instead of using pipes or sockets.
+This allows to reuse the same code but speeding up things a lot.

 # r2pm
 Radare2 had an implementation of 2048, a port-scanner, and even a secret ascii-penis, but now, it also has a package manager!

 No, this is not overkill, stop complaining and keep on reading.
 Radare2 supports a lot of <s>useless</s> things.
 This is why we put non-code things into separate packages, that can be browsed/searched/installed/removed/updated with the new tool called `r2pm`.

 ```